Ailoso/KopruluAchievements/docs/setup/ui-changes.md

         </State>
     </StateGroup>
 ```
-This state requires no events and controls the visibility of the SubTabGroup it is attached to, set the name to the number of Subtab Groups you have, you will have to later match this name, your code should now look similar to this.
+This state requires no events and controls, the visibility of the SubTabGroup it is attached to set the name to the number of Subtab Groups you have, you will have to later match this name, your code should now look similar to this.

 ```XML
     <Frame type="Button" name="TabButton2" template="KL_UserProfileTemplates/VerticalTabArrowButtonTemplate">